holochain/docs-pages/src/pages/get-started/index.md

 Press <kbd>Enter</kbd> to accept the suggested entry type `Post`.

-Next, you will be asked to pick a field name.
-You can press <kbd>Enter</kbd> to accept the field name suggestion, which should be:
+Next, you'll be asked to pick a field name.
+Press <kbd>Enter</kbd> to accept the field name suggestion, which should be:

 ```text
 post_hash
 ```

-Press <kbd>N</kbd> to decline adding another field to the entry.
+Press <kbd>N</kbd> to stop adding fields to the entry.

-Then use the arrow keys to deselect Update, but leave Delete selected.
+Then use the arrow keys to deselect `Update`, but leave `Delete` selected.
 It should look as follows:

 ::: output-block
 ```text